matthewjosephtaylor/docksand/README.md

 A new image is created each time the docksand command is run based on the previous container, so there is a running history of each of your 'sandboxing sessions', should you ever wish to go back to a previous one.
-(see 'docksand --list' for the full list of containers and images)
+(see `docksand --list` for the full list of containers and images)

-If you tire of the sandbox run 'docksand --remove' to remove all images and containers associated with the sandbox.
+If you tire of the sandbox run `docksand --remove` to remove all sandbox images and containers associated with the current directory.

 Run 'docksand --help' for full list of everything this baby can do.

-NOTE: Running docksand somerepository:sometag will REMOVE all previous sandbox history.
+NOTE: Running `docksand -b somerepository:sometag` or `docsand -c some-command` will REMOVE all previous sandbox history associated with the current directory.

 ## TODO